pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 If a ticket is issued unfairly, the alleged offender may request a contested hearing by pleading not guilty to the citation.
 The presiding traffic court (indicated on the citation) must be notified of the offender's plea no more than 10 days after its issuance.
 Notifications may be made via mail, online or by phone.

 While most traffic court proceedings are unique to each court, offenders are generally required to post collateral subsequent to making their plea.
 The collateral must be the equivalent cost of the ticket as well as any additional charges.
-If acquitted, this amount will be refunded to the alleged offender and all charges will be dropped.
-However, if the court reaches a guilty verdict, the judge may include (along with any already stated fines), license suspension, driving record points, additional fines or jail time.
-To this end, offenders are advised to only contest a ticket when there is sufficient legal proof to exonerate them or if paying the ticket is more detrimental than beneficial.
+If acquitted, this amount will be refunded to the alleged offender, and all charges will be dropped.
+However, if the court reaches a guilty verdict, the judge may include (along with any already stated fines) license suspension, driving record points, additional fines, or jail time.
+To this end, offenders are advised only to contest a ticket when there is sufficient legal proof to exonerate them or if paying the ticket is more detrimental than beneficial.
 Additional information regarding the process may be found on the UJSP webportal.

 Where to Find Pennsylvania Traffic Court Records